 Nothing drives a wedge between your sales and marketing teams faster than missed goals and unsatisfactory results.
-When there is no structure- or service level agreement- in place for evaluating and determining Marketing Qualified Leads (MQLs) or Sales Qualified Leads (SQLs) you’ll end up with individuals making a lot of guesses.
-Marketing will send leads that aren’t ready over to sales, and sales will be so busy spinning their wheels on those unqualified leads, they won’t notice or get to the hot, new lead that comes in.
+When there is no structure- or service level agreement- in place for evaluating and determining Marketing Qualified Leads (MQLs) or Sales Qualified Leads (SQLs) you'll end up with individuals making a lot of guesses.
+Marketing will send leads that aren't ready over to sales, and sales will be so busy spinning their wheels on those unqualified leads, they won't notice or get to the hot, new lead that comes in.
 Simply put, lead scoring helps with sales and marketing alignment.
-Lead scoring can be documented and agreed upon in a sales and marketing SLA (Service Level Agreement).
-Teams that do this, tend to credit marketing as a top driver of leads.

 Lead Scoring provides a reliable, predictable, recurring means for deciding which leads are sales-ready, and ordering them by importance takes the guesswork out for both teams.

 Over time, lead scoring should increase conversion of qualified leads into sales opportunities, increase productivity on both teams, and shorten the overall sales cycle because both marketing and sales will be focusing on the right leads at the right time.